Contents: Valve relay ↧ Wheel speed sensors ↧ ABS warning light (yellow) ↧ Brake warning light (red) ↧ Diagnostics ↧ The diagnostic process ↧

 13. Road test the vehicle.

-Perform a circuit diagnostic check and follow the troubleshooting chart.
+Perform a diagnostic circuit check and perform the troubleshooting steps in the troubleshooting table.

-Clear all ABS troubleshooting codes after all system faults have been resolved.
+Clear all ABS diagnostic trouble codes after all system faults have been corrected.